 This time, the hunter’s arrows were welcomed, and she didn’t even put up a fight…

-The hunter was surprised to find a huge fox, where he was supposed to have shot a small one.
+The hunter was surprised to find a huge red fox, where he had shot down a small one.

 “Abeoji.
 Does it mean this fox wanted to die?”
 The son of the hunter asked him.
 He thought of the strange occurrence.